alonronin/react-tailwind-storybook/README.md

 React, Tailwind and StoryBook
 ===

-> Boilerplate for developing Atomic Design React Apps, with functional CSS and Storybook.
+> A MonoRepo Boilerplate for developing Atomic Design React Apps, with functional CSS and Storybook.

 ### Tailwind